The Urgent Need For A Wellness Industry Designed For & By Black Women

 Advertisement

-Some of the same wellness brands that have excluded women of color have been posting Black Lives Matter posts.
+Some of the same wellness brands that have excluded women of colour have been posting Black Lives Matter posts.
 How does that make you feel?

-KK: It's about time.
+SM: It's about time.
 Where y'all been?
 We've been out here.
 We've been yoga teachers.
 We've done the training.
 It took this for you guys to wake up, so let's see what you do with it.
 Let's move beyond words.
 It's not just about saying.
 It's about doing.
-Let's get more women of color and men of color as instructors in your spaces.
+Let's get more women of colour and men of colour as instructors in your spaces.
 Let's hire them.
 Let's uplift them.
 Let's share them.
 Let's love on them because they deserve it as well.

 My issue is with the lack of accountability.
 Even if, moving forward, companies add more Black people to their rosters, but there is no acknowledgement of the past blind spots, it feels disingenuous.
 Do you feel the same way?